 UCAS code SSAM

-A recent poll of 14-18 year-olds by the British Science Association found that 59% are more tempted by careers in science than they were prior to the pandemic.
-Famous scientist Professor Brian Cox has predicted that the pandemic will create “a new generation of scientists”.
-Be part of this and help create the new generation of mathematicians and scientists by becoming a teacher.
+A recent poll of 14–18-year-olds by the British Science Association found that 59% are more tempted by careers in science than they were prior to the pandemic.
+Celebrity scientist Professor Brian Cox has predicted that the pandemic will create “a new generation of scientists”.
+Be part of this and help create the new generation of scientists and mathematicians ready to innovatively tackle the challenges of the future by becoming a teacher.

 Keep your subject options open as your start your journey to become a teacher